 Hazardous Waste

 ERG provides a full suite of services to help clients design, implement, and assess strategies and programs to prevent, reduce, and manage hazardous waste.
-Drawing on decades of experience, our scientists and engineers evaluate the effects of climate change on hazardous waste management and exposure, characterize hazardous waste at the site level, and evaluate diverse technologies to inform site-specific remediation strategies.
+Drawing on decades of experience, our scientists and engineers characterize hazardous waste at the site level, and evaluate diverse technologies to inform site-specific remediation strategies.
 They design, conduct, and evaluate comprehensive sampling and analysis programs to fully characterize legacy contamination, releases, risks, and impacts affecting a wide variety of populations and ecosystems.
-They assess disproportionate impacts to vulnerable communities and characterize how climate change impacts (e.g., flooding) contribute to site-specific health and environmental risks from hazardous wastes.
+They assess disproportionate impacts to communities and characterize how weather impacts (e.g., flooding) contribute to site-specific health and environmental risks from hazardous wastes.
 Our hazardous waste experts also evaluate conventional, innovative, and emerging technologies to inform selection of cost-effective site characterization and remediation strategies.
 ERG stays on the cutting edge by providing research and technical support on emerging issues, including PFAS investigations; participating in methods development; and designing innovative site characterization and remedial technologies.

 Hazardous Waste Management